jQuery LoadingOverlay version 1.3

-Every now and then I get some requests to include an option to explicitly set z-index in my jQuery LoadingOverlay plugin.
+Every now and then I get some requests to include an option to explicitly set z-index

 I ultimately decided to give up and release a new version with it, but I want to clarify the motivations behind my choices and why I had deliberately chosen not to include that option before.

-z-index is bad
+is bad

-I must say I don’t like z-index at all!
+at all!
 I think it can be avoided in most cases, leading to a more well-structured code.

-It’s all about DOM manipulation: one shouldn’t rely on z-index when the real problem is the hierarchy in the DOM.
+It’s all about DOM manipulation: one shouldn’t rely on z-index

-But what if I really need z-index?
+But what if I really need z-index

 Well, if you really need it, it means you have set it for another element somewhere else in your CSS.
-That’s the right place to set a z-index property for jQuery LoadingOverlay as well: your external CSS file, close to the other element’s style you are relating to.
+That’s the right place to set a z-index

 But there are some cases you can’t avoid it